ThomasByr/Phoenyx/helpme.md

     ----------
         renderer : Renderer
             main renderer
-        width : int
+        width : int, (optional)
-            width of the world from the center height : int
+            width of the world from the center defaults to None
-            height of the world from the center wrap : bool, (optional)
+        height : int, (optional)
-            if bodies teleport around the edges of the world defaults to False
+            height of the world from the center defaults to None
         bounce : bool, (optional)
             if bodies bounce on the edges of the world defaults to False

     Note
     ----
-        The center of the SandBox is the center of the Renderer window ;
+        The center of the SandBox is the center of the Renderer window ;\\
-        If both wrap and bounce are enabled, wrap will be arbitrarily disabled ;
+        The default size of the SandBox is set to fill the Renderer window ;\\
         The default gravitational constant is set to 900 downwards.
     """
 ```